miservers/miservers/documentation/anglais.md

-### CV ###
+## CV
 - high school.
 - I studied at Ensimag(high school), and graduated in 2004 with a diploma of engineer .
 - I've been working for 5 years as java programmer.
 - My first job was at steria in 2004. my mission was to design and develop the central application of yellow pages.

-### Notes ##
+## Notes
--- Poser une question:
+**Poser une question**:
-  pronom interrogatif(what, where, why, when) + auxiliaire(is,are) + sujet(you,...) + verbe + compléments?
+pronom interrogatif (what, where, why, when) + auxiliaire(is,are) + sujet(you,...) + verbe + compléments?

-  Exemple:
+**Exemple**:
  Why	are	you	reading	this book?
  Where	is	the police station	located	in this town?

-  WHO : who + verbe + comlemets?
+**WHO** : who + verbe + comlemets?
 Who stole	my car?
 Qui a volé ma voiture?
 Who is playing football?
    utiliser tjrs 'is' meme si la repense est pluriel(anass and youness are playing...).

+**HOW** :
-  HOW :  HOW (comment) + TALL (grand) = 'comment grand?' => Quelle taille fais-tu?
+HOW (comment) + TALL (grand) = 'comment grand?' => Quelle taille fais-tu?
 How tall are you?
-         Il suffit de se rappeler que pour la taille on utilise TALL, et la question est facile à trouver far : distance. how far is your village? long : duree, longueur. how long have you been learning english? often : quatitité. how often do you go to fes? how many + pluriel: quatitité. how often do you go to fes? how much + singulier : un prix, une quqtité old = âge. how old are you?
+Il suffit de se rappeler que pour la taille on utilise TALL, et la question est facile à trouver

+far : distance. how far is your village? long : duree, longueur. how long have you been learning english? often : quatitité. how often do you go to fes? how many + pluriel: quatitité. how often do you go to fes? how much + singulier : un prix, une quqtité old = âge. how old are you?